xhxhkxh/File-to-img/README.md

 ------

 In the example image, you could see the colorful strips in the left, it's the head of the file. <br>
-And the black area in the middel, it's the reserved space for our 500b head section. <br>
+And the black area in the middle, it's the reserved space for our 500b head section. <br>
 The biggese colorful area is the size of the image, is the original data of the encoded file. <br>
 the last black area is the reserved space for ... nothing. <br>